Sèvres syndrome: Foreign policy of Turkey

-In a column responding to the Le Monde piece, İbrahim Karagül, editor-in-chief of Yeni Şafak, suggested that the Western media was not “wrong” in spotlighting the weight of Sèvres on Turkey's newly assertive foreign policy.
+In a column responding to the Le Monde piece, İbrahim Karagül, editor-in-chief of Yeni Şafak, suggested that the Western media was not "wrong" in spotlighting the weight of Sèvres on Turkey's newly assertive foreign policy.

 Comparisons

 In 2015, Devlet Bahçeli, leader of the far-right Nationalist Movement Party, compared the agreement between the pro-Kurdish Peoples' Democratic Party (HDP) and the Turkish government in the scope of the Kurdish–Turkish peace process to the Treaty of Sèvres.
-Bahçeli claimed that the agreement "will lead to the collapse of the Turkish Republic and has vowed to resist it."
+Bahçeli claimed that the agreement "will lead to the collapse of the Turkish Republic" and has vowed to resist it.
+This was when Bahçeli maintained an anti-government and anti-AKP stance before suddenly switching sides.